markcheret/footnotes/readme.txt

 = 2.4.0 =
 - Add: Shortcodes: syntax validation for balanced footnote start and end tag short codes
-- Bugfix: optimize template load and process according to settings, thanks to @misfist code contribution
+- Bugfix: Performance: optimize template load and process according to settings, thanks to @misfist code contribution
-- Bugfix: initialize hard link address variable to empty to fix 'undefined variable' bug, thanks to @a223123131 bug report
+- Bugfix: Process: initialize hard link address variable to empty to fix 'undefined variable' bug, thanks to @a223123131 bug report
 - Bugfix: Reference container: Label: set empty label to U+202F NNBSP for more robustness, thanks to @lukashuggenberg bug report
 - Bugfix: Scroll offset: initialize to safer one third window height for more robustness, thanks to @lukashuggenberg bug report
 - Bugfix: Shortcodes: Dashboard: remove new option involving HTML comment tags only usable in source mode